 Churches/multi-church groups that specifically cater for any of the following age ranges: 11-16, 17-25, and 25-45.

 Germinate Leadership is an exciting programme on leadership in the rural church to help lay and ordained leaders from all denominations to develop creative, entrepreneurial, and strategic skills for effective rural church leadership.
-It is a subsidised 18 month programme which includes two residentials, programme days, a leadership style review, mentoring and work shadowing.
-A blend of learning styles is used, building on lay and ordained ministry experience from across the denominations.
+The 18-month programme includes four residentials, 360 degree leadership appraisal, mentoring and work shadowing.
+A variety of learning styles are used, building on lay and ordained ministry experience from across the denominations.
 As a result it is practical, relevant, and tailored to the person and context.
 The programme is overseen by an ecumenical steering group.
 Bursaries are available.
-Applications for the 2018 Germinate Leadership programme are now open.
+Applications for the 2019 Germinate Leadership programme are now open.
 Click Germinate Leadership for further information, or e-mail email@example.com or phone 024 7485 3066.